vegajustin26/neowise_app/README.md

-This is a web app that I built to visualize and classify transients in the neoWISE survey!
+This is a web app that I built to visualize and classify transients (astronomical sources that vary in brightness over time) in the neoWISE survey!
 All of the data is being queried from a (private) PostGreSQL database in real-time, where each (triplet) set of images has a unique candid (candidate id) associated with it.
 There are something like 50 million images in the database in total.
 Below is the quickstart that you'll see [on the website](https://neowise-classify.streamlit.app/):

 ![](website.gif)